Open Fine Arts Entry Sunday July 29th, 2018 5:30PM-7:30pm

 J. Cake/Cupcakes) 1 cake or 4 Cupcakes

-K. Themed Cakes - "Fun for All!”.
+K. Themed Cakes - "Blazing a Trail”.
 No limits or requirements for themed cakes

 Event sponsored in part by:

-Red Star Yeast, The Oak Tree, Inc and Pizza Ranch – Waverly, Ia
+Dairy Queen of Waverly IA, Red Star Yeast, The Oak Tree, Inc, and Pizza Ranch – Waverly, Ia

 Contact Superintendent Renee Neil at 319-404-8264 for more information.